 7. The Vatican

-While this is not exactly Ancient Rome, since Vatican City is technically a country in its own right, it is still a must see part of Ancient Rome.
+While this is not exactly Ancient Rome, since Vatican City is technically a country in its own right, it is still a must-visit in Italy and part of Ancient Rome.
 The Vatican is home to the Pope and houses the Vatican museums, where you will see the tombs and the somewhat creepy but well preserved embalmed former Pope.

 Be sure to visit the Sistine Chapel, which was surprisingly tiny compared to what I expected but the famous artwork is a must see.
 Also St Peter’s Basilica is simply beautiful.
 While you can certainly do a self-walk through the Vatican, we chose to do a guided tour and see much more than we would have on our own and learn more about the history of the world’s smallest independent state.